-- Become familiar with the Middle States Standards, the Self-Study Institutional Priorities of CSI, and the Self-Study Intended Outcomes for CSI
+- Become familiar with the Middle States Standards, the Self-Study Institutional Priorities of CSI, and the Self-Study Intended Outcomes for CSI.

-- Assist with the collection of evidence to document how the College is in compliance with the Middle States Standards
+- Assist with the collection of evidence to document how the College is in compliance with the Middle States Standards.

-- Participate on a Working Group
+- Participate as a member of a Working Group.

-- Provide feedback on drafts submitted to the College community
+- Provide feedback on drafts submitted to the College community.

-- Attend Self-Study events
+- Attend Self-Study events.